hayasilin/Document-Manager-Python/README.md

 # Document-Manager-Python

-This is my first Python project using Django framewrok
+This is my first Python project using Django framewrok.
+This application provides the basic development document management with CRUD functions.
+I hop this project could be a good example for the beginner of Python and Django.

 ## Getting Started